ncatlab/nlab-content/pages/9/0/6/7/7609/content.md

 Here "admissibility" means that if there exist derivations of $\Gamma \vdash (t:A)$ and $(x:A) \vdash P \;type$, then there also exists a derivation of $\Gamma \vdash P[t/x] \;type$.
 By contrast, saying that this is a derivable rule would mean that it can occur itself as *part* of a derivation, rather than being a meta-statement *about* derivations.

-The substition rule is closely related to the [[cut rule]], and admissibility of such rules is generally proven by [[cut elimination]].
+The substitution rule is closely related to the [[cut rule]], and admissibility of such rules is generally proven by [[cut elimination]].

 \begin{remark}
 \label{TypesettingByActualSubstitution}